mattbierner/blog.mattbierner.com/_posts/2013-12-16-a-review-of-ecmascript-language-function-syntaxes-and-the-rational-behind-khepris-function-syntax.md

 var add = \x y -> x + y;
 ```

-Another way to think about this is that `\` is a prefix for a parameter list literal and `->` is an infix operator that creates a lambda function that maps a parameter list to a expression.
+Another way to think about this is that `\` is a prefix for a parameter list literal and `->` is an infix operator that creates a lambda function that maps a parameter list to an expression.

 Lambda Functions can also map to block statements